Lewy Body Dementia

-It is often these extra signs and symptoms that distinguish LBD from other types of dementia.
-In short, if you or a loved is experiencing cognitive decline without the archetypal problems with recent memory, it may indicate that you’re dealing with Lewy Body Dementia rather than another type of dementia.
+In short, if you or a loved are experiencing cognitive decline without the archetypal problems with recent memory, it may indicate that you’re dealing with Lewy body dementia rather than another type of dementia.

 - Increasing problems handling the tasks of daily living.
-Tasks that used to be simple may become difficult for a person with Lewy Body Dementia.
+Tasks that used to be simple may become difficult for a person with LBD.

 - Fluctuations in autonomic processes.
 This includes blood pressure, body temperature, urinary difficulties, constipation, and difficulty swallowing.